bxparks/acetimec/README.md

     uint32_t zone_id);
 ```

-To retrieve the `AtcZoneInfo` pointer from the human readable zone name, the
+Here is a sample code to retrieve the `AtcZoneInfo` pointer from the human
-code looks something like this:
+readable zone name (e.g. `"America/Los_Angeles"`):

 ```C
 #include <acetimec.h>